eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/statistics_charts.rst

 Statistics Charts
 #################

-A *Statistics Chartbox* plots pre-computed DDS metrics - such as latency, throughput, and packet counts - collected from the monitored DDS network.
+A *Statistics Chartbox* plots pre-computed DDS metrics (such as latency, throughput, and packet counts) collected from the monitored DDS network.
 Where :ref:`Topic Charts <topic_charts>` work with raw values published on user-defined topics, Statistics Charts show the statistical summaries computed by the *Fast DDS* statistics module.